-Bedford has many fine areas and buildings distinguished by their architecture, landscape and history, which creates an attractive and mixed environment.
-These areas are important examples of our history and must be protected against unsympathetic change.
+Bedford Borough has many fine areas and buildings distinguished by their architecture, landscape and history, which creates an attractive and rich environment.

 - Carlton and Chellington

 - Great Barford

 - Great Barford and Green End

 Conservation Area Appraisals

 A Conservation Area Appraisal defines the special nature and distinctiveness of the area in order to enable well-founded decisions to be made about its future management.

 It looks at the historical development of the area, historic buildings, spaces and structures still present and any issues which may affect its future preservation.